 As part of its support of charitable organizations, the Foundation may choose, under certain circumstances, to guarantee the indebtedness of other nonprofit organizations to facilitate borrowings by those organizations and/or to secure more favorable terms.

-At December 31, 2006, the Foundation is committed under an agreement to guarantee a \$20 million loan obligation of a certain nonprofit organization over its 28-year term.
+At December 31, 2007, the Foundation was committed under an agreement to guarantee a \$20 million loan obligation of a certain nonprofit organization over its 28-year term.
 The Foundation recorded the \$600,000 estimated fair value of the loan guarantee as a liability and grant/contribution expense in 2004.
 The liability is being amortized as a credit to operations by the straight-line method over the term of the guarantee.
-The Foundation holds no collateral under the guarantee agreement; however, the Foundation holds certain funds totaling approximately \$23.8 million as of December 31, 2006 (\$21.7 million as of December 31, 2005), included in unrestricted net assets in the statement of financial position, which are designated to be used to offset any obligation resulting from the guaranty.
+The Foundation holds no collateral under the guarantee agreement; however, the Foundation holds certain funds totaling approximately \$23.6 million as of December 31, 2007 (\$23.8 million as of December 31, 2006), included in unrestricted net assets in the statement of financial position, which are designated to be used to offset any obligation resulting from the guaranty.
 In addition, there are recourse and subrogation provisions that, under certain conditions, would enable the Foundation to seek recovery from third parties for the amount of any resulting losses in excess of the above-described funds.
+In June 2008, the Foundation granted the nonprofit organization funds to retire the loan obligation and was released from the loan guarantee.
+Accordingly, the remaining unamortized balance of the obligation relating to the guarantee will be recognized as support in 2008.